Thank you, for your interest in our Komondors!

 Komondor History:

-Dignified, loyal and brave the Komondor is an ancient breed.
-It is called the “King of the Working Dogs” and is a renowned and rare livestock guardian dog.
-The word “Komondor” can be found in Hungarian documents dating from the 16th century, though reference to large sheepdogs predate that.
-They have been used for centuries to guard—not herd—flocks of sheep.
-They are still utilized today as a flock guardian, staying outside for many months in all kinds of extreme weather.
+Dignified, loyal, and brave, the Komondor is an ancient breed known as the “King of the Working Dogs.”
+It is a renowned and rare livestock guardian dog.
+The word “Komondor” can be found in Hungarian documents dating from the 16th century, though references to large sheepdogs predate that.
+For centuries, they have been used to guard—not herd—flocks of sheep.
+They are still utilized today as flock guardians, staying outside for many months in various types of extreme weather.
 The Komondor breed has been declared one of Hungary’s national treasures, to be preserved and protected from modification.

 American Kennel Club and the Komondor Population:

 The American Kennel Club recognized the Komondor in 1937.
-The breed was nearly wiped out during the World War II era, leaving only a few dozen individual dogs.
-The breed was slowly re-established in Hungary.
-The shaggy coated Komondor is one of the most highly rated livestock guardian dogs.
-Since the breed’s introduction to North America from its native Hungary just a few years back, Komondor dogs have helped sheep ranchers in both Canada and the United States to reduce–dramatically–losses to marauding carnivores.
-The worldwide Komondor population is estimated at far less than 10,000 — the Komondor is a dog that most people have never seen and is still rare today.
+The breed was nearly wiped out during World War II, leaving only a few dozen individuals.
+It was slowly re-established in Hungary.
+The shaggy-coated Komondor is one of the most highly rated livestock guardian dogs.
+Since the breed’s introduction to North America from its native Hungary, Komondor dogs have dramatically helped sheep ranchers in Canada and the United States reduce losses to marauding carnivores.
+The worldwide Komondor population is estimated at far less than 10,000, making it a dog that most people have never seen and still rare today.

 Komondor Size:

-The Komondor is a large breed of dog, and many are over 30 inches tall.
-Komondor females on average weigh between 88–110 lb. and Komondor males weigh on average between 110–132 lb.
-The breed is medium boned and well-muscled with a surprising amount of strength.
+The Komondor is a large dog, with many standing over 30 inches tall.
+Komondor females weigh between 88 and 110 lbs, while males typically weigh between 110 and 132 lbs.
+The breed is medium-boned and well-muscled, possessing a surprising amount of strength.

 Intelligence and Protection: